 Ways of saying maybe: http://spanish.about.com/od/adverbs/a/maybe.htm

 May has more than one meaning.
-With all due respect to your mother, may in this sentence means "maybe or possibly" and has nothing to do with permission at all.
+May in this sentence means "maybe or possibly" and has nothing to do with permission.

 I don't believe this sentence is a conditional.
 It merely a statement of fact (indicative) .
 A conditional implies some sort of "if" clause.